rxi/lume/README.md

 #### lume.keys(t)
 Returns an array containing each key of the table.

+#### lume.values(t)
+Returns an array containing each value of the table.
+The order is undetermined and may contain duplicates.

 #### lume.clone(t)
 Returns a shallow copy of the table `t`.